John Lambton, 1st Earl of Durham: Industrialist

 Lord Durham was a major coal owner in north east England and key participator in the Limitation of the Vend, a price fixing combination of mine owners.
 His rivalry with Charles Vane, 3rd Marquess of Londonderry, was to be a cause of the cartel's eventual collapse.

 Family

 Master Lambton: Lambton's eldest son (until his death, aged 13) Charles William, painted by Thomas Lawrence and later known as The Red Boy.

 Lord Durham was twice married.
-He fell in love with Harriet Cholmondeley, the illegitimate daughter of the 4th Earl of Cholmondeley, but then aged under 21 and refused the required permission by his guardians to marry her, they married at Gretna Green on 1 January 1812, then in an Anglican ceremony at her father's estate of Malpas, Cheshire, on 28 January that year.
+He fell in love with Harriet Cholmondeley, the illegitimate daughter of the 4th Earl of Cholmondeley, but when he announced they wanted to marry, he faced obstacles - aged under 21 and refused the required permission by his guardians to marry her.
+They then married just inside Scotland at Gretna Green on 1 January 1812, then with that accomplished they were allowed to marry in an Anglican ceremony at her father's estate of Malpas, Cheshire, on 28 January that year.

 They had three daughters, who all predeceased him: